Modern Love (David Bowie song): Background and composition

 Nile Rodgers co-produced the song.

-After its title track, "Modern Love" was the second song Bowie recorded in December 1982 at the Power Station (formerly Avatar Studios) in Manhattan, New York City.
+After "Let's Dance", "Modern Love" was the second song Bowie recorded in December 1982 at the Power Station in Manhattan, New York City.
 It was co-produced by Nile Rodgers of the American disco band Chic, who had originally hoped to make a "very noncommercial, avant-garde album" with Bowie.
 Following the recording of the title track and "Modern Love", however, Bowie asked Rodgers to "make [a] great commercial record...".
 They finished recording the album in 19 days.
 Rodgers described the track as "an old barrelhouse rocker with a real pounding Little Richard-type piano, while on top it has a very sophisticated jazz horn sound"; he would later call the track one of his favourites.
 Bowie said Little Richard, his "earliest rock hero", was an inspiration for songs like "Modern Love", specifically the call-and-response sections.
 Like the rest of Let's Dance, the song features guitar by then-rising blues guitarist Stevie Ray Vaughan.
 The song also features a boogie-woogie piano by Robert Sabino that is almost buried in the mix according to author Nicholas Pegg.

 "Modern Love" is a rock song that has elements of new wave and soul music and features a "chukka-chukka" rhythm that's "at once funky and strange", followed by a "soothing" electronic riff.
 According to biographer Marc Spitz, the song is "the sound of someone who's been away, reflecting some [in the lyrics] 'It's not really work / It's just the power to charm'."
 Spitz continues, "the new times terrify him some but he's going to use the fear and stay positive".
 Pegg writes that lyrically, "[the song] establishes the album's recurring theme of conflict between 'God and Man' in a secular world".
 The song's spoken intro parallels the closing mantra of "Ashes to Ashes", specifically the lyrics "get things done".